pulkitgupta31/OptionStrategies/README.md

 ## Option Strategies

-This repo helps in calculating your profits using diffent trading strategies.
+This repo helps in calculating your profits using different trading strategies.

 The trading strategies you would be able to find are:
 - iron_condor